A village of hidden gems, including the only Nihon (Japan) Shrine in all of Japan, near the Honjo Agriculture Tourism Center in Northern Saitama.

 The only Nihon Shrine in all of Nihon!

 Nihon (or Nippon) is the Japanese for Japan.
 It has had other names in the past.
 For example, Yamato.
 Interestingly, Nihon as written in kanji 日本 is often translated as “Yamato” by Google.
 Although Yamato actually has a completely separate kanji of its own 大和.
 Point in case: this shrine in the area of the Honjo Agriculture Tourism Center.
 On Google they call it Yamato shrine.
 But it is most definitely Nihon Shrine officially.

 Furthermore, it is the only shrine in all of Japan called Nihon Shrine.
 Or to translate Nihon: Japan Shrine.
+This shrine in itself, a namesake shrine of Japan, should be reason enough to visit the area.
 Moreover, it is home to Japan’s largest blue colored daruma.
-This shrine in itself, a namesake shrine of Japan, should be reason enough to visit the area.
+The blue is for the Japanese soccer team.
+Football players, including World Cup players, are known to pray at the shrine for victory.
 But that is not the end of the undermarketed attractions of this area.

 The wooden gate that I had seen in the photo of the buckwheat on the Honjo Tourist Association’s website turned out to be the gate of Hyakutai Kannon-do.
 The Joshinin aka Seishinin Hyakutai Kannon-do, hereafter just Hyakutai Kannon-do, is another remarkable religious artefact in the area of the Honjo Agriculture Tourism Center.
 It is one of the three great “Sazaedo” temples in all of Japan, the other two are in Fukushima and Gunma.

 One of the three great Sazaedo temples of Japan